telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/faq.md

 A Kendo UI Template may contain arbitrary JavaScript code.
 The `#` symbol is used to denote JavaScript blocks.

-The example below demonstrates the conditions in the `ClientTemplate`.
+The following example demonstrates the conditions in the `ClientTemplate`.

 ###### Example